kulpiyush/Food_Vision_AI/README.md

 - Integration with fitness apps
 - Voice commands for hands-free operation

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-See individual files for licensing information.

 ---

-**Built with ❤️ for Indian cuisine recognition and nutrition analysis**

 **Technologies**: PyTorch | Streamlit | Sentence Transformers | Ollama